PTGest/PTGest/docs/weeklyReports/Report7.md

 - **Objectives:**
     1. Improve the methods to create custom exercises, sets and workouts.
     2. Start implementing the methods to manage sessions.
+    3. Finish implementing a system to manage what methods the user can access in frontend.
+    4. Finish the views to the methods 'assignTrainer', 'reassignTrainer', and 'updateTrainerCapacity' in the frontend.